Cervator/Cervator.github.io/_posts/2026-03-25-guardian-driven-development.md

 ## The Part I Can't Put in Docs

-The [Yggdrasil documentation site](https://siliconsaga.github.io/yggdrasil/) tries to covers all this, although of course it is a work in progress.
+The [Yggdrasil documentation site](https://siliconsaga.github.io/yggdrasil/) tries to cover all this, although of course it is a work in progress.
 What it can't convey is the *feel*.

 In my first real GDD session, I spent hours brainstorming, implementing, iterating on reviewer feedback across two PRs, running a first-ever housekeeping audit — and at one point I was writing stray thoughts in the Thalamus while the agent worked on something else, then I wandered off.
 The agent noticed the update.
 It responded.
 When I came back, there was a thoughtful reply and an option to integrate it into the next step.